 There have been numerous announcements of acquisitions of or investments in craft brewers by larger breweries and private equity and other investors.
-In 2019, a unit of global brewer Kirin Holdings Co. announced the acquisition of New Belgium Brewing, the fourth largest craft brewer, for a reported amount of \$350 to \$400 million.
-Also in 2019, global brewer Mahou San Miguel increased its ownership of Founders Brewing Co. from 30% to 90% for a reported valuation of approximately \$300 million.
-The most significant acquisitions in the last few years include Heineken's acquisition of Lagunitas Brewing Company for approximately \$1 billion, AB InBev's purchase of multiple craft breweries, including Elysian Brewing Company, Golden Road Brewing, Four Peaks Brewing Company, Breckenridge Brewing, Devils Backbone, Karbach, Wicked Weed, Platform Beer and Craft Brew Alliance, and Molson Coors' purchase of multiple craft breweries, including Hop Valley Brewing, Saint Archer Brewery and Revolver Brewing.
+The most significant acquisitions include Heineken's acquisition of Lagunitas Brewing Company for approximately \$1 billion, AB InBev's purchase of multiple craft breweries, including Craft Brew Alliance, Elysian Brewing Company, Golden Road Brewing, Four Peaks Brewing Company, Breckenridge Brewing, Devils Backbone, Karbach, Wicked Weed, and Platform Beer, and Molson Coors' purchase of multiple craft breweries, including Hop Valley Brewing and Revolver Brewing.

 The Company's Angry Orchard product line competes within the hard cider category.
 As noted earlier, this category is small and highly competitive and includes large international and domestic competitors, as well as many small regional and local hard cider companies.
 Hard ciders are typically priced competitively with High End Beers and may compete for drinkers with beer, wine, spirits, or FMBs.
-Some of these competitors include C&C Group PLC under the brand names 'Woodchuck', 'Magners' and 'Hornsby's'; Heineken under the brand names 'Strongbow'; and AB InBev under 'Stella Cidre'.
-In recent years, regional and local cideries, including 'Bold Rock' and 'Austin East Ciders', have built businesses that have gained share locally at the expense of the national brands.
+Some of these competitors include C&C Group PLC under the brand names "Magners" and "Hornsby's"; Heineken under the brand names "Strongbow"; and AB InBev under "Stella Cidre".
+In recent years, regional and local cideries, including "Bold Rock","2 Towns" and "Austin East Ciders", have built businesses that have gained share locally at the expense of the national brands.